dbca-wa/wastd/docs/business_analysts.rst

 Use case: Inquiry about tagged turtle
 -------------------------------------

-See chapter :doc:`data-consumers` on how to get to a `Tag history <https://strandings.dpaw.wa.gov.au/api/1/tag-observations/?tag_type=flipper-tag&name=WA67541>`_ or an `animal history <https://strandings.dpaw.wa.gov.au/api/1/animal-encounters/?name=WA67541>`_.
+See chapter :ref:`data-consumers` on how to get to a `Tag history <https://strandings.dpaw.wa.gov.au/api/1/tag-observations/?tag_type=flipper-tag&name=WA67541>`_ or an `animal history <https://strandings.dpaw.wa.gov.au/api/1/animal-encounters/?name=WA67541>`_.

 Gap analysis
 ------------